Dasineura

 Habitat

 occur in diverse including deciduous forests, grasslands, riparian corridors, and agricultural orchards.
-Specific habitat associations depend on distribution.
+Specific habitat associations depend on plant distribution.
 For example, Dasineura investita occurs in mesic bluff base forests with wood nettle, while D. jujubifolia inhabits arid-zone jujube orchards in Xinjiang, China.

 Distribution